AaronRobinsonMSFT/DNNE/readme.md

 1) Deploy the native binary, managed assembly and associated `*.json` files for consumption from a native process.
     * Although not technically needed, the exports header and import library (Windows only) can be deployed with the native binary to make consumption easier.
+    * Set the `DnneAddGeneratedBinaryToProject` MSBuild property to `true` in the project if it is desired to have the generated native binary flow with project references.
+Recall that the generated binary is bitness specific.

 ### Generate manually